openservicemesh/osm/ROADMAP.md

 At a high level, these are some of the scenarios and features we plan on working toward supporting and iterating on:

 - Hardening of the project with a rigorous testing environment.
-- Implement SMI Metrics and build tooling to leverage it.
+- Implement SMI Traffic Metrics and build tooling to leverage it.
 - Iterate on the current Ingress/Egress functionality, experience, workflow.
 - Iterating on existing tools for debugging the OSM control plane and data plane.
 - Leverage xDS v2 protocol when limited by SMI to provide a "no cliffs" design